Thomas James Serle: Early life

 Serle was born in Gracechurch Street, London, on 28 October 1798, and educated for the Bar.
 Between the ages of 16 and 18, he wrote four five-act plays, which were presented to Drury Lane Theatre by Peter Moore, then on its committee, without result.

 At the age of 18 Serle played Romeo at the Theatre Royal, Liverpool, with John Vandenhoff as Mercutio, in Romeo and Juliet; and soon after (1820 and 1821) played the lead in Hamlet at Cambridge, Croydon, and seven times at the Regency Theatre, Tottenham Court Road.
 He brought out a five-act play there, and acted the principal character, Rupert Duval, over three nights.
 Serle next played a season at the old Royalty Theatre, opening in Hamlet, at the time when Clarkson Frederick Stanfield painted the scenery there.

 On tour

-Playing in the provincess, Serle brought out Waltheoff the Saxon in Exeter, and The Parricide at Dover.
+Playing in the provinces, Serle brought out Waltheoff the Saxon in Exeter, and The Parricide at Dover.
 He managed the Dover theatre for two seasons, and played at Boulogne in the summer of 1824.
 In the spring of 1825, he played at the Royal Park Theatre in Brussels, while François-Joseph Talma was playing at La Monnaie.
 Talma introduced himself behind the scenes, and mentioned Serle at the British Embassy favourably.
-Thérésa Tallien, Princesse de Chimaye, bespoke his Hamlet the second time.
+Thérésa Tallien, Princesse de Chimay, bespoke his Hamlet the second time.